onespacemedia/cms/docs/walkthrough.md

 {% endfor %}
 ```

-And that concludes part 1: You can now build pages out of an arbitrary number of sections.
+And that concludes part 1: You can now build pages out of an arbitrary number of sections
 In fact, for a lot of sites, you might not even need to write a single view!

 ## Let's make another content model: a deeper dive